 Admins can add, view, edit, and delete the existing records in the Company object through Data Operation Admin page.

 Admins can import User data into the standard objects from User Management page.
-To learn more on how to import user data, refer Gainsight User Management.
+To learn more on how to import user data, refer to the Gainsight User Management article.

 Admins can import the Company data into the standard objects using: